isc-projects/kea/doc/sphinx/arm/ddns.rst

 -  status-get
 -  version-get

+Starting with Kea version 2.0.0 the D2 server supports too the following operational commands for statistics:

+-  statistic-get
+-  statistic-get-all
+-  statistic-reset
+-  statistic-reset-all

 The ``shutdown`` command supports the extra ``type`` argument which controls the way the D2 server cleans up on exit.
 The supported shutdown types are: